Atlas Shrugged: Part I: Plot

 As Dagny and Rearden rebuild the Rio Norte line, talented people quit their jobs and refuse all inducements to stay.
 Meanwhile, Dr. Robert Stadler of the State Science Institute puts out a report implying that Rearden Metal is dangerous.
 Taggart Transcontinental stock plummets because of its use of Rearden Metal, and Dagny leaves Taggart Transcontinental temporarily and forms her own company to finish the Rio Norte line.
 She renames it the John Galt Line, in defiance of the phrase "Who is John Galt?"—which has come to stand for any question to which it is pointless to seek an answer.

 A new law forces Rearden to sell most of his businesses, but he retains Rearden Steel for the sake of his metal and to finish the John Galt Line.
 Despite strong government and union opposition to Rearden Metal, Dagny and Rearden complete the line ahead of schedule and successfully test it on a record-setting run to Wyatt's oil fields in Colorado.
 At the home of Wyatt, now a close friend, Dagny and Rearden celebrate the success of the line.
 As Dagny and Rearden continue their celebration into the night by fulfilling their growing sexual attraction, the shadowy figure responsible for the disappearances of prominent people visits Wyatt with an offer for a better society based on personal achievement.

 The next morning, Dagny and Rearden begin investigating an abandoned prototype of an advanced motor that could revolutionize the world.
 They realize the genius of the motor's creator and try to track him down.
 Dagny finds Dr. Hugh Akston, working as a cook at a diner, but he is not willing to reveal the identity of the inventor; Akston knows whom Dagny is seeking and says she will never find him, though he may find her.

 Another new law limits rail freight and levies a special tax on Colorado.
 It is the final straw for Ellis Wyatt.
-When Dagny hears that Wyatt's oil fields are on fire, she rushes to the scene of the fire where she finds a handwritten sign nailed to the wall that reads "I am leaving it as I found it.
+When Dagny hears that Wyatt's oil fields are on fire, she rushes to the scene of the fire where she finds a handwritten signpost that reads "I am leaving it as I found it.
 Take over.
 It's yours."